Quasi-spiral solution to the mixed intracluster medium and the universal entropy profile of galaxy clusters: Summary and discussion

-While the quasi-spiral configuration can serve as basis for modelling the spiral thermal structures typical of the ICM, it lacks the nearly sonic outflows inside CFs, the slow inflows outside CFs, deviations from hydrostatic equilibrium associated with magnetic field layers, radio bubbles, and other properties of observed clusters.
-Inflows and outflows, while not essential for the quasi-steady state, can be incorporated in the model, probably accelerating the spiral evolution and protecting the core from the cooling instability.
-Finally, as we obtain similar structures for a wide range of perturbations, and no present models or simulations reproduce all of the observed features outlined above, specific merger scenarios invoked in the literature to explain a given spiral ICM observation may not be unique.
+While the quasi-spiral solution can serve as a basis for modelling the spiral thermal structures typical of the ICM, it lacks the nearly sonic outflows inside CFs, the slow inflows outside CFs, radiative cooling, radio bubbles, deviations from hydrostatic equilibrium associated with magnetic field layers, and other properties of observed clusters.
+Outflows, inflows, and the magnetic layers they induce, while not essential for the quasi-steady state, can be incorporated in the model, probably accelerating the spiral evolution and protecting the cool core from the cooling instability.
+Finally, as we obtain similar structures for a wide range of perturbations, and no present model or simulation reproduces all of the essential features outlined above, specific merger scenarios invoked in the literature to explain a given spiral ICM observation may be non-unique.